Difference Between GDP vs GNP

 – Overall net income of foreign residents or businesses earned from domestic investments)

-For example: – If an Indian cricket player plays in the English County league and he sends his British pound earnings to India, it will contribute positively to the GNP of India.
+For Example: – If an Indian cricket player plays in the English County league and sends his British pound earnings to India, it will contribute positively to the GNP of India.

-However, if an Australian player plays in Indian IPL and is sending his income back to Australia, it will reduce the GNP of India.
+However, if an Australian player plays in the Indian IPL and sends his income back to Australia, it will reduce the GNP of India.

 Below is the top 6 difference between GDP vs GNP

-Both GDP vs GNP are popular choices in the market; let us discuss some of the major Difference Between GDP vs GNP :
+Both GDP vs GNP are popular choices in the market; let us discuss some of the major differences between GDP and GNP :

-- GDP measures the total value of goods and services produced in a country within a certain time period, while GNP measures the total value of goods and services produced by the labour and capital of a country’s citizens.
+- GDP measures the total value of goods and services produced in a country within a certain period.
+In contrast, GNP measures the total value of goods and services produced by the labor and capital of a country’s citizens.

-- GDP is calculated using expenditure and income approaches.
-Under the expenditure approach, GDP is calculated as
+- The calculation of GDP involves the use of both expenditure and income approaches.
+Under the expenditure approach, GDP is calculated by:

 While GNP is calculated as: –